feathr-ai/feathr/docs/README.md

 docker run -it --rm -p 8888:8888 -p 8081:80 -p 7080:7080 -e GRANT_SUDO=yes feathrfeaturestore/feathr-sandbox:releases-v1.0.0
 ```

-And you can view default jupyter notebook:
+And you can view Feathr quickstart jupyter notebook:
 ```bash
 http://localhost:8888/lab/workspaces/auto-w/tree/local_quickstart_notebook.ipynb
 ```

-After running the Notebooks, all the features will be registered in the UI, and you can visit the Feathr UI at:
+After running the notebook, all the features will be registered in the UI, and you can visit the Feathr UI at:

 ```bash
 http://localhost:8081